jandom/jandom/_posts/2020-07-30-deploy-create-react-app-aws-pulumi.md

 You built it, change some source files.
 It works!
 Well, it works on your machine.
 What's next?
 How do you actually get it out there, running?

-You can build it but you want to ship it
+> You can build it but you want to ship it.

 The aim of this guide is to provide a step-by-step, incremental improvement journey.
 What's the point in showing you how to build the castle, if it's not clear why one needs anything more than a shack?

-This is not just a cookbook recipie that assumes things will work out.
+This is not just a cookbook recipe that assumes things will work out.
-When possible, debuig and diagnostic commands are run to make sure things are in the state that they need to be.
+When possible, debug and diagnostic commands are run to make sure things are in the state that they need to be.

-This will be a big journey but if we can break it up into smaller substeps.
-Iteratively, we'll go from a shack to a castle.
+This will be a big journey but if we can break it up into smaller iterative substeps, we'll go from a shack to a castle.

 # Starting with a 'stock' create react app

 So what's the starting point of this journey?
-If you follow the create react app docs, you'll see something like tis
+If you follow the create react app docs, you'll see something like this

 ```console
 npx create-react-app my-app